Matthew Hurt: Professional career

-After going undrafted in the 2021 NBA draft, Hurt signed a two-way contract with the Houston Rockets on August 13, 2021, splitting time with their G League affiliate, the Rio Grande Valley Vipers.
-However, he was waived on September 24, before training camp.
-On October 14, Hurt signed with the Memphis Grizzlies, but was waived two days later.
-On October 23, he signed with the Memphis Hustle as an affiliate player.
+After going undrafted in the 2021 NBA draft, Hurt signed a two-way contract with the Houston Rockets on August 13, 2021, and played for the team in the NBA Summer League.
+He was waived by the Rockets on September 24 prior to training camp.
+On October 14, he signed with the Memphis Grizzlies, but was waived two days later.
+He subsequently joined the Memphis Hustle for the 2021–22 NBA G League season.
+On January 24, 2022, he was released by the Hustle.